-The Office of Communications & Marketing provides essential communication services to the college and assists all units – departments, offices, and college affiliates—with individual communication needs.
+The Communications Department provides essential communication services to the college and assists all units – departments, offices, and college affiliates—with individual communication needs.

 Our mission is to lead Presbyterian College in positioning the institution as an outstanding four-year liberal arts college.
 The office’s staff members conceptualize, develop and communicate key messages with various constituencies.
 The college’s image is always a central focus; therefore, the staff manages and protects the PC brand through communicating and ensuring adherence to graphic standards and writing style guides.
 We protect the college’s trademarks and handle the licensing of the college’s marks and logos.